mebusy/notes/dev_notes/LinearAlgebra_VectorSpace.md

 `X_complete = X_particular + X_nullspace`

 The particular solution in equation (4) comes from solving the equation with *all free variables set to zero*.
 That is the only new part, since the nullspace is already computed.
-When you multiply the highlighted equation by A, you get Axcompiete = b + 0.
+When you multiply the highlighted equation by A, you get Ax_complete = b + 0.

 Geometrically, the solutions again fill a two-dimensional surface - but it is not a subspace.
 It does not contain x = 0.
-It is parallel to the nullspace we had before, shifted by the particular solution xP as in Figure 2.2.
+It is parallel to the nullspace we had before, shifted by the particular solution x_p as in Figure 2.2.
 Equation (4) is a good way to write the answer:

  1. Reduce Ax = b to Ux = c.
  2. With free variables = 0, find a particular solution to Ax_p = b and Ux_p = c.